tweag/sparkle/simple-c-export/README.md

+# Description

+This "mini-project" shows how one can use static pointers to serialize functions and *invoke them from C*.

+# Building and running

-Clone distributed-closure and this repo and build everything:
+Clone [distributed-closure](https://github.com/tweag/distributed-closure) and this repo and build everything:

 ``` bash
 # get 'distributed-closure' and modified 'binary'